sergiokopplin/indigo/_posts/2019-01-15-the-ideal-development-workflow.md

 # The Steps of an Ideal Development Workflow

 Our workflow begins with a well-described feature request or bug report, a highly readable codebase, and a developer skilled in whatever language the codebase is written in.
+This may not be a practical scenario (see below on practical concerns) but it illustrates how valuable a well-maintained codebase can be.

-To make things interesting, we will assume that the developer is new to the project: this will be their first pull request for this repository.
+To make things comprehensive, we will assume that the developer is new to the project: this will be their first pull request for this repository.
+It's our goal to get them from zero to productive with as little effort or guidance as possible.

 ## 1. Cloning the Repository

 This may seem simple.
 A `git clone ...` command is truly all we need here.
 But how do we find the Git URL?

+> *Why not just ask a colleague?*
+>
+> Asking a colleague is the practical solution to this problem.
+And this is totally reasonable when onboarding a new
+> hire.
+But what if this developer just internally transferred to our team, or what if they work on another team but
+> just want to implement one feature for us?
+In order to leverage our company's pool of engineering talent, we aim to
+> maximize *portability*: the ease with which our developers may move from one project to another, making contributions
+> as deemed necessary to meet their team's objectives.
+>
+> So, here and throughout this article, we strive to present a development workflow that is as *self-serve* as possible.
+> We want an aspirational contributor to have no problem at all locating and developing our codebase and submitting
+> their pull request.
+We want them to be able to do this on their own time, rather than waiting for a maintainer to be
+> available for support.
+Thus we avoid resorting to Q&A solutions to problems.

-Ideally, your product would have a wiki page entitled as 'Your Product Name', so any layperson in your organization could find this page.
+Ideally, your product would have a wiki page entitled 'Your Product Name', so any layperson in your organization could find this page.
 The page would explain where services' repositories lie in a concise, tabular form:

 | name   | purpose                | repository                           |